M. Butterfly: Plot

 The first act introduces the main character, René Gallimard, a civil servant attached to the French embassy in China.
 In a prison, Gallimard is serving a sentence for treason.
 Through a series of flashbacks and imagined conversations, Gallimard tells an audience his story about a woman that he loved and lost.
 He falls in love with a beautiful Chinese opera singer, Song Liling.
 Gallimard is unaware that all female roles in traditional Beijing opera were actually played by men, as women were banned from the stage.
 The first act ends with Gallimard returning to France in shame and living alone after he asks his wife, Helga, for a divorce, admitting to her that he's had a mistress.

-In act two it is revealed that Song had been acting as a spy for the Chinese government, and she is actually a man who has disguised himself as a woman to seduce Gallimard and extract information from him.
+It is revealed in act 2 that Song had been acting as a spy for the Chinese government, and she is actually a man who has disguised himself as a woman to seduce Gallimard and extract information from him.
 They stay together for 20 years until the truth is revealed, and Gallimard is convicted of treason and imprisoned.
 Unable to face the fact that his "perfect woman" is a man, he retreats deep within himself and his memories.
 The action of the play is depicted as his disordered, distorted recollection of the events surrounding their affair.

 In act three, Song reveals himself to the audience as a man, without makeup and dressed in men's clothing.
 Gallimard claims he only loved the idea of Butterfly, never Song himself.
 Gallimard throws Song and his clothing off the stage, but holds onto Butterfly's kimono.
 In scene three, the setting returns to Gallimard's prison cell, as he puts on makeup and Butterfly's wig and kimono.
 Then he stabs himself, committing suicide just as Butterfly does in the opera.

-Changes for 2017 Broadway revival
+Changes for the 2017 Broadway revival

-Hwang revisited the text for the Julie Taymor-directed 2017 revival, largely to incorporate further information that had emerged about the Boursicot case, and address intersectional identities.
-Changes include: